Last updated: 27 April 2026

 Next steps

-Other elements of the scheme, including the modal filters and changes to one and two-way roads, will be introduced under Experimental Traffic Management Orders on 6 October 2025.
-The first six months of this process involves a statutory consultation, where local people can provide feedback about how the measures are working.
-Following this, we will decide whether to make the scheme permanent.
-This allows local people to experience the changes and provide feedback which we will consider, alongside the traffic monitoring we intend to undertake regularly during the experimental period, before making a final decision.
+Modal filters and changes to one and two-way roads were introduced under Experimental Traffic Management Orders in October 2025.
+The first six months of this process involved a statutory consultation, where local people could provide feedback about how the measures were working.
+This allowed local people to experience the changes and provide feedback which we will consider, alongside the traffic monitoring, before making a final decision.

 If the scheme is made permanent, we will introduce six continuous footways at all side roads on the scheme boundary to make it easier for people to cross the road, and planting to create a green corridor from Coronation Gardens to Leyton.